michaelb/sniprun/README.md

 ```

 - For interpreted languages with simple output, `:%SnipRun` (or a shortcut) may be a more convenient way to run your entire code.
-- If you use the REPL-like behavior for some languages, mapping the repl reset to a short command is strongly recommended.
+- If you use the REPL-like behavior for some languages, mapping the repl reset to a short command is advised.

 ```
 nnoremap fc :SnipReplMemoryClean<CR>